 Tenants must call all service requests to the Management Office and shall not give service requests directly to the maintenance staff.
 Interruption of or interference with the maintenance staff in the performance of their duties is prohibited.
 Please show respect to your Maintenance Staff by keeping interruptions/conversations to a minimum and by reporting all work orders directly to the office.

-It is the Tenant’s responsibility to report any malfunction in their apartment to management, including appliances, plumbing, windows, screens, and hardware.
+It is the Tenant’s responsibility to report any malfunction in their apartment to management, including appliances, plumbing, windows, screens, and hardware as well as any pests including bed bugs.

 Whenever damages are caused by carelessness, misuse, or neglect on the part of the Tenant, his/her family or guests, the Tenant agrees to pay: (a) The cost of the repairs and do so within 30 days after receipt of the Landlord’s demand for the repair charges; and (b) Rent for the period the unit is damaged whether or not the unit is habitable.

+Media Release

+Media Release: By signing the Media release form, Tenant agrees that Landlord may use Tenant’s likeness in photos, videos, recordings of public meetings and other media, without charge.

 MOLD INFORMATION AND PREVENTION

 Mold is found virtually everywhere in our environment, both indoors and outdoors and in both new and old structures.
 Management has made available to you an information guide titled “Mold Prevention.”